 A period of time during which oxidation occurs at a relatively slow rate.
-The point at which a change occurs to a significantly more rapid rate is the end of the induction period.
+At the end of the induction period, the oxidation rate may become more rapid.
 Methods of measurement of induction time include ASTM D942 and D5483.

 An acid that does not contain a carbon chain.
 Inorganic acids, such as boric acid, are sometimes used as complexing agents in complex soap greases.
 Contrast with Organic Acid.

 The reaction product of an alkali with an inorganic acid.
 Inorganic salts, such as lithium borate, are sometimes found in complex soap greases.